nlp4bia-bsc/compare_brat_annotations/README.md

 # HOW TO USE IT?
 Clone the respository.
-Use your Console and run the following once you are in the folder of the programme:
+Use your Console and run the following once you are in the folder of the programme: \
-$ python3 main.py "your/gold/annotations/folder/path" "your/predictions/annotations/folder/path"
+&nbsp; $ python3 main.py "your/gold/annotations/folder/path" "your/predictions/annotations/folder/path"

 # IMPORTANT NOTES
 Input strings must be FOLDER paths with .ann files.